Raiders come to terms with first-round pick Leatherwood

 The selection of Leatherwood was considered a reach by some, but Raiders general manager Mike Mayock said the club had him at the top of their draft board at that juncture.

 “We want to be a power football team.
 This guy’s going to help us do that,” Mayock said.
-“As far as his versatility, he can play inside and outside, but he’s going to start at right tackle for us Day 1 and we’re going to see if he can hold onto that job.”
+“As far as his versatility, he can play inside and outside, but he’s going to start at right tackle for us day one and we’re going to see if he can hold onto that job.”

 Leatherwood, who finished his Alabama career with 41 consecutive starts, winning the 2020 Outland Trophy and anchoring the top offensive line in the country, said he was not concerned about the criticism of his selection.